astronomer/airflow-guides/guides/airflow-branch-operator.md

         branching >> Label(option) >> t >> dummy_follow >> join
 ```

 In this DAG, we have a simple `lambda` function that randomly chooses between four branches.
-In the DAG run screenshot below, `branch_b` was randomly chosen, and we see the two tasks in `branch_b` were successfully run, while the others were skipped.
+In the following DAG run screenshot, where `branch_b` was randomly chosen, we see that the two tasks in `branch_b` were successfully run while the others were skipped.

 ![Branching](https://assets2.astronomer.io/main/guides/airflow-branching/branching.png)

-Note that if you have downstream tasks that need to run regardless of which branch is taken, like the `join` task in our example above, you will need to update the trigger rule appropriately.
-The default trigger rule in Airflow is `ALL_SUCCESS`, which means if upstream tasks are skipped, the downstream task will not run.
-In this case we chose `NONE_FAILED_MIN_ONE_SUCCESS` to indicate that as long as one upstream task succeeded and none of them failed, this task should be run.
+Note that if you have downstream tasks that need to run regardless of which branch is taken, like the `join` task in our example above, you need to update the trigger rule appropriately.
+The default trigger rule in Airflow is `ALL_SUCCESS`, which means that if upstream tasks are skipped, then the downstream task will not run.
+In this case, we chose `NONE_FAILED_MIN_ONE_SUCCESS` to indicate that the task should run as long as one upstream task succeeded and no tasks failed.

-Finally, note that with the `BranchPythonOperator`, your Python callable *must* return at least one task id for whichever branch is chosen (i.e. it can't return nothing).
+Finally, note that with the `BranchPythonOperator`, your Python callable *must* return at least one task ID for whichever branch is chosen (i.e. it can't return nothing).
 If one of the paths in your branching should do nothing, you can use a `DummyOperator` in that branch.

 ## ShortCircuitOperator

 Another option for implementing conditional logic in your DAGs is the [ShortCircuitOperator](https://registry.astronomer.io/providers/apache-airflow/modules/shortcircuitoperator).
-This operator also takes a Python callable, which should return `True` or `False` based on logic implemented for your use case.
+This operator also takes a Python callable that returns `True` or `False` based on logic implemented for your use case.
 If `True` is returned, the DAG will continue, and if `False` is returned, all downstream tasks will be skipped.

-The `ShortCircuitOperator` is best used in cases where you know *sometimes* only part of your DAG should run.
+The `ShortCircuitOperator` is best used in cases where you know that part of your DAG runs only occasionally.
 For example, maybe your DAG runs daily, but some tasks should only run on Sundays.
 Or maybe your DAG orchestrates a machine learning model, and tasks that publish the model should only be run if a certain accuracy is reached after training.
-This type of logic can also be implemented with the `BranchPythonOperator`, but since that operator requires a task id to be returned, the `ShortCircuitOperator` can be cleaner in cases where the conditional logic equates to "run or not" as opposed to "run this or that".
+This type of logic can also be implemented with the `BranchPythonOperator`, but that operator requires a task ID to be returned.
+The `ShortCircuitOperator` can be cleaner in cases where the conditional logic equates to "run or not" as opposed to "run this or that".

 The following DAG shows an example of how to implement the `ShortCircuitOperator`: